andreaFaccenda00/DeepVisionAnalytics/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or features.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-This revision organizes the content more effectively, provides clear instructions, and includes visual elements to improve readability and engagement. &#8203;:citation[oaicite:0]{index=0}&#8203;